 You need to speak to your neighbors and get their permission to remove and replace the fence.
 They should be willing to split or share the cost with you.
-Remember to get prior Board approval.
+Remember to get prior Board approval and City of Watsonville Fence Permit.
 If your neighboring homeowners don’t live in Bay Village, we can contact them and have them contact you.
 We do not share homeowner contact info with other homeowners without their permission.

 If you have contact info for the owner, you should notify them.
 While it is not BVHA’s responsibility to notify owners about tenant problems, if the tenant is violating a Bay Village Rule, we will contact the owner.
 You should complete a Complaint Form and submit it.